trbaker/trbaker.github.io/README.md

 # @Tom

-I'm guessing you're lost becuase no one comes here.
-Here are the top few items people are looking for.
+I'm guessing you're lost as no one comes here.
+Maybe you are lookiing for one of these:

 <ol>
   <LI><a href="https://trbaker.github.io/GIStandards">GIS in K12 Standards</a>